Ford Transit: Brief historical view

 From 1957 onwards, with the launch of the Ford Thames 400E by Ford of Britain, the situation arose that Ford, together with the FK1000/FK1250 by Ford Werke AG, was now present on the continental European markets with two competing products.
 For example, the British Ford Thames 400E was also assembled and improved as a left-hand drive version in the Ford assembly plants in Copenhagen, Denmark, as well as the German FK1000 was assembled in Azambuja, Portugal, too.
 In the French, Spanish, Italian, Swiss, Benelux and Scandinavian markets, both products were found.
 This turned out to be disadvantageous and cost-intensive especially after the fall of various trade barriers within the newly founded EEC.

 For this reason, such a situation with internal competition and parallel developments was very unsatisfactory for the Ford headquarters in Detroit.
 The aim was to not only standardize the vehicle production (world car), but also merge the company structures in Europe.
 Under parent's dictate, Ford of Britain and Ford-Werke AG started the "Redcap-Project" in the commercial vehicle sector in 1963, from which the Ford Transit was launched in 1965, based on a new unified platform.

 Two years later in 1967, Ford of Britain and Ford-Werke AG merged to Ford of Europe with the headquarters in Cologne, Germany.
 The brand Taunus was taken off the market.
 Ford forced the standardization of platforms and even model-names overall European market under the Ford brand and logo.
 After the Ford Transit in 1965, a second unified platform (Ford Escort) was launched in 1967.
-With the discontinuation of the Ford Zephyr (British) and Ford P7 (German) 1972 all Ford platforms for the European market are unified.
+With the discontinuation of the Ford Zephyr (British) and Ford P7 (German) in 1972 all Ford platforms for the European market are unified.
 Since 1994 (discontinuation of the Ford Granada name) even the Ford model-names are the same for the European market.

 Naming system

-The German vehicle was not widely exported, and the "Mark 1" tag has commonly been applied, retrospectively, to the 1965 to 1978 British model (see below).
+The German vehicle was not widely exported, and the "Mark 1" tag has commonly been applied, retrospectively, to the 1965 to 1978 pan-European model (see below).
 Whilst there have only been four basic platforms since 1965, the various facelifts and upgrades over the years have been referred to using a conflicting range of "Mark" numbers, with some sources counting a facelift as a new "Mark", some not.
 Ford's own historical look back at Transit production, published for the launch of the 1994 model, avoids the issue by referring to generations of Transit by years produced.
 This article attempts to make mention of all the common naming systems.